VeeraKarthick609/langchain_tutorial/README.md

 - **Simple Chatbot with Ollama**
   A basic chatbot project that demonstrates the integration of LangChain with Ollama for conversational AI.

+- **LangServe Chatbot**
+  A more advanced chatbot built using LangChain’s serve capabilities, integrating various models for a richer conversational experience.

 ## Getting Started

 Follow these steps to set up and run the projects: